skttl/konstrukt-documentation/areas/dashboards.md

 ## Changing when a dashboard should display

 Changing when a dashboard is displayed is controlled via an inner config.
-Options on the inner config are `ShowInSection` to control which sections a dashboard displays in and `ShowForUserGroup` and `HideForUserGroup` to control the visibility of the dashboard for given user groups.
-You can call these config methods multiple times to add multiple section/role configurations.
+Options on the inner config are `ShowForUserGroup` and `HideForUserGroup` to control the visibility of the dashboard for given user groups.
+You can call these config methods multiple times to add multiple role configurations.

+By default, Konstrukt will pre-filter dashboards to only display on the section it is defined in.
+This will be combined with the `SetVisibility` config to decide when to display the dashboard.

 #### **SetVisibility(Lambda visibilityConfig) : KonstruktDashboardConfigBuilder**